indexdata/localindices/doc/manual/02-using.md

 * _Encoding override_: A feed can return invalid encoded responses, such as having an XML header with encoding set to UTF-8, but actually return ISO-8859-1 in the data.
 Setting this field to the actual encoding will force the Harvester to use the specified encoding.

-* _Connection/read timeout_: specify a non-default timeout value for obtaining and reading from an HTTP connection (socket).
-Values under 1 minute are not recommended.

-* _Job Log Level_: specify the logging level for the job with DEBUG being the most verbose.
-INFO is the recommended log level in most cases.

-* _Custom e-mails_: specify comma separated list of e-mail addresses that should receive notification on job completion.

-* _E-mail on job status_: specify job completion status that will trigger the e-mail notifications

-* _Record limit_: limit the harvest run to a specified number of records: useful for testing job settings and transformation pipelines.

-Buttons:

-* _Reset cache_: this button will clear the filesystem cache for this job

-* _Reset_: this button will reset a job back to the initial (newly created) state, which means resetting any status fields and date fields.
+The Reset button will reset a job back to the initial (newly created) stated, which means resetting any status fields and date fields.
 This will also delete any records in the associated storage.

-* _Delete Job and Records_: this button will completely remove both the job and the harvested records in the associated storage.
+The Delete Job and Records button will as stated delete both the job and the harvested records in the associated storage.

 #### Resource-specific Settings \